Employees' rights and entitlements

-All full-time employees are entitled to 9 public holidays.
+All full-time employees are entitled to 9 public holidays each year.
 To qualify for pay or a paid day off on a public holiday, part-time employees must work at least 40 hours in total during the 5 weeks ending on the day before the public holiday.

 If you have to work on a public holiday, you are entitled to one of the following in exchange (as decided by your employer):

-- A paid day off on the holiday
+- A paid day off on the public holiday

 - An extra day’s annual leave